WELCOME TO

 Every Tuesday, we invite you to attend our Mass at 8:00 AM, and before the final blessing, the parish community offers prayer through the intercession of ST. ANTHONY OF PADUA for all the sick, especially our parish members and those who support us and their families.

-Holy Father’s Prayer Intention (February 2025)
+Holy Father’s Prayer Intention (March 2025)

 WHAT’S NEW